This article will help you:

-Amplitude will monitor an events for anomalies once it achieves a volume of 100 or more events per day in at least 15 of the last 30 days.
+Amplitude will monitor an event for anomalies once it achieves a volume of 100 or more events per day in at least 15 of the last 30 days.
 Amplitude considers an anomaly to have occurred when an event's value falls outside of the 99% confidence interval of historical data.
-We use 120 training days for automatic monitors.
+Amplitude uses 120 training days for automatic monitors.

 To subscribe to automatic alerts and receive emails when an anomaly is detected, navigate to Settings > Projects, find the project you want to monitor, and open the Automatic Monitors tab.
 Switch the Not Subscribed toggle to Subscribed.

 To set a custom or smart alert for a chart you own, follow these steps:

 - Navigate to the chart you want to set an alert for.
 Note that the chart must be saved before you can set an alert for it.

 - Select Set Alert from the More drop-down menu and select either a smart alert or a custom alert: